ruixenui/ruixen.com/README.md

 # 🪐 Ruixen UI

+⭐ **If Ruixen helped you, a star means a lot — it directly funds future components.**

 **Beautifully designed landing page components built with React & Tailwind CSS.**

 Ruixen UI is a collection of copy-and-paste components for building beautiful landing pages and web applications.
 Built with React, TypeScript, and Tailwind CSS.